-If you have an employment gap since your last job, employers will want to know how you have spent your time since you last worked.
-You can expect to be asked, "What have you been doing since your last job?"
+If you have a gap in employment since your last job, employers will want to know how you've spent your time since you last worked.
+Expect to be asked, "What have you been doing since your last job?"

-The best way to answer this question is, to be honest, but do have an answer prepared.
-You will want to let the interviewer know that you were busy and active, regardless of whether you were out of work by choice, or otherwise.
+The best way to answer this question is to be honest, but do have an answer prepared.
+You will want to let the interviewer know you were busy and active, regardless of whether you were out of work by choice, or otherwise.

-It's important, especially if you have been out of work for a while, to be able to provide information on what you have done during the time you weren't working.
-You should prepare a response in advance that emphasizes any constructive activities in which you have been engaged.
+It's important to be able to provide information on what you have done during the time you weren't working—especially if you've been out of work for an extended period.
+Prepare a response in advance that emphasizes any constructive activities in which you have been engaged.

 Types of Activities to Share

-If you have taken courses to upgrade your knowledge or workshops to enhance your skills, share that information with the interviewer.
+If you've taken courses to upgrade your knowledge or workshops to enhance your skills, share that information with the interviewer.
 It will also be worth mentioning if you have volunteered with a community agency or worked as an intern to gain additional experience or exposure to a new field.
-If you have recently lost your job, it's a good idea to sign-up for experiences like these so you can showcase your interest in professional development to employers.
+If you have recently lost your job, it's a good idea to sign up for experiences like these so you can showcase to employers your interest in professional development.

 When You're Out of the Workforce

-If you have taken time off to pursue a personal goal like hiking the Appalachian Trail, climbing in the Himalayas, traveling through India, making the PGA Tour or touring as a musician, for example, mention it.
-Presenting this sort of rationale can be appropriate as long as you can articulate how the need has been satisfied, and you can convincingly emphasize your current enthusiasm for the job you are being considered for.
+If you have taken time off to pursue a personal goal like hiking the Appalachian Trail, climbing in the Himalayas, traveling through India, making the PGA Tour, or touring as a musician, for example, mention it.
+Presenting this sort of rationale can be appropriate as long as you can articulate how the need has been satisfied, and you can convincingly emphasize your current enthusiasm for the job opening.

 Examples of Answers